Ride on Time (Tatsuro Yamashita song)

-Ride on Time is the sixth single by Japanese singer-songwriter Tatsuro Yamashita, released in May 1980.
+"Ride on Time" is the sixth single by Japanese singer-songwriter Tatsuro Yamashita, released in May 1980.
 This was his first single to enter the Oricon Singles Chart, peaking in at number three.
-Some sources claim that this was the beginning of the genre called "City pop".

 Overview

-Ride on Time is the lead single from the album of the same name, but the song was re-recorded in the album issue just four months later.
+"Ride on Time" is the lead single from the album of the same name, but the song was re-recorded in the album issue just four months later.
 This version would be included in his Greatest hits album "Greatest Hits! of Tatsuro Yamashita" in 1982 and "Opus (All Time Best 1975-2012)" in 2012.
 The live version was also included in his live album "Joy" in 1989.

 This song was written for a Maxell cassette tape commercial.
 Yamashita himself had appeared in the commercial.
 The footage, shot in Saipan, shows him immersing himself in the sea near his knees with his back on the horizon, aiming a finger gun at the camera.
 One of the photographs would later be used as the cover for his single.
 At the end of the commercial, the caption "いい音しか残れない" can be seen which directly translates to English as "Only good sounds remain".
 The same caption can also be seen on his studio album "Ride on Time" and its Obi strip.
 The B-side track "Rainy Walk" was originally from his studio album Moonglow and has the same contents as the album.